 Anime & Manga

-Subverted in Yu-Gi-Oh!.
+- Subverted in Yu-Gi-Oh!
 During the Duelist Kingdom arc, the Paradox Brothers confront Yugi and Jounouchi/Joey with this puzzle.
-Yugi correctly guesses that the brothers' description of the puzzle is, in fact, part of it, and that both the brothers are lying about the whole puzzle (since they both say that one always lies and one always tells the truth, which is impossible, since someone who always lies would be unable to give a honest description of the puzzle, and thus could never agree with someone who always told the truth), and outwits them his own way.
+Yugi correctly guesses that the brothers' description of the puzzle is, in fact, part of it, and that both the brothers are lying about the whole puzzle; they both say that one always lies and one always tells the truth, which is impossible because someone who always lies would be unable to give an honest description of the puzzle, and thus could never agree with someone who always tells the truth), and outwits them his own way.

-A variation is made in Ghost in the Shell: Stand Alone Complex where the endlessly curious Tachikoma's steals the hardware for a snipping assistance device by using the statement as a logic bomb.
+- A variation is made in Ghost in the Shell: Stand Alone Complex where the endlessly curious Tachikoma's steals the hardware for a sniping assistance device by using the statement as a logic bomb.

 Films — Live-Action

 - Arcade — though this is a bit of an aversion, since the guards tell her flat-out which guard is the truth-teller and which is the liar.
 And then for some reason the heroine asks the liar which way to go.

 - In Werner Herzog's Every Man For Himself And God Against All, Kaspar Hauser is asked this question by a doctor trying to test his intelligence.
 The doctor will accept only a complex answer, but Kaspar responds simply (and correctly, since the doctor did not include the proper constraints), "I would ask him if he is a tree-frog."

 - Shows up in Labyrinth.
 It's played with, though, as Sarah falls down a trap door behind the door at the precise moment she announces herself triumphant.
 On the other hand, taking the wrong door is asserted to lead to certain death, so it's entirely possible that Sarah would have been home free had she not declared that the riddle was a piece of cake.
 The Labyrinth is a harsh mistress.